ucdavis-bioinformatics-training/2020-August-intro-scRNAseq/prerequisites/cli/command-line-intro.md

 </code></pre>

-Cntrl-X top exit first saving the document.
+Cntrl-X to exit first saving the document.
 Follow the instruction at the bottom of the screen

 Note that '$1' means 'the value of the 1st argument to the shell script' ... in other words, the text that follows the shell script name when we run it (see below).